SAP/openui5-docs/docs/Step_9_Adding_the_Post_Page_4a9f063.md

 </mvc:View>*HIGHLIGHT END*
 ```

+We provide a minimalistic detail page showing only some fields of the selected post for now.
+In the test we use the following information:

 -   Control with the ID `page` on this view

 -   `title` of the post we navigate to